 Q. What is the most beautiful seaside town in Puglia?

-A. Many people agree the most beautiful seaside town in Puglia is Polignano a Mare.
+A. Many people agree that Polignano a Mare is the most beautiful seaside town in Puglia.
 Located along the Adriatic Sea, this stunning town has breathtaking cliff-top views of the azure waters and winding cobblestone narrow streets.
-The old town centre is filled with traditional Italian buildings and churches, while the waterfront promenade is bustling with restaurants, cafes and shops.
+The old town centre is filled with traditional Italian buildings and churches, while the waterfront promenade is bustling with restaurants, cafes, and shops.

 Polignano a Mare is also home to some of the best beaches in Puglia, such as Cala Paura and Lama Monachile.